By Wendy C. Brooks, DVM, DipABVP

 Educational Director, VeterinaryPartner.com

 Tails are wonderful, expressive body parts used by cats for communication purposes as well as for balance.
-The tail consists of a varying number of vertebrae (called caudal vertebrae), voluntary muscle, and ligaments and tendon to hold it all together.
+The tail consists of a varying number of vertebrae (called caudal vertebrae; caudal means near or at the tail) and voluntary muscles with ligaments and tendons holding it all together.
 The tail attaches to the body at an area called the tail head.
 The first caudal vertebra attaches to a backbone called the sacrum, which connects the tail and lower back (lumbar) vertebrae.

 The spinal cord itself does not extend down this far (it typically ends at the level of the fifth lumbar vertebra), which means that injuries to the tail do not damage the spinal cord.
 Unfortunately, injuries to the tail can still cause serious nerve damage.

-Cats with broken tails might show any of these symptoms:
+Cats with a tail pull injury might show any of these symptoms:

 - A tail that drags or is never held high.